drhoyerman/confluence-cmis-plugin/branches/confluence-opencmis-plugin/README.txt

 From the project's root folder, run:

-mvn clean package
+> mvn clean package

-The plugin will be located in target/cmis-confluence-plugin-<version>.jar
+After testing the application against a public CMIS server, the plugin will be located in target/cmis-confluence-plugin-<version>.jar

+If you
+- Don't want to run the test
+> mvn clean package -DskipTests
+- Want to run test against your CMIS server
+> mvn clean package -Drealm=http://localhost:8080/alfresco/service/api/cmis -Duser=admin -Dpwd=admin

 3. Installing the plugin on Confluence